 Dorine Levy | Fat Baby

+We head on over to the Tune-In Tel Aviv showcase at Fat Baby to see what is the best Israel has to offer.
 The last time we caught Dorine Levy live was at this year’s SXSW where she debuted her new touring lineup (essentially consisting of Dorine and her talented jack-of-all-trades husband Eitan).
 A few months have passed since then and the Israeli will soon be releasing her debut LP ’Diver‘ (review coming soon) meaning this set is a superb indicator of the progress she has made so far this year.
 It’s immediately evident that the entire live experiences has been sharpened over this time as newer songs have become fixtures in her set and there is a sense of momentum throughout.
 Notably Dorine has toned down her personal interaction with keyboard, laptops and other gizmos leaving much of this to Eitan.
 This new found freedom results in more audience participation and eye contact and allows the songstress to fully launch into each performance.
 Her next stop is Nouvelle Prague festival in the Czech Republic and after that the world.

 Adi Ulmansky | Fat Baby